-SimDM is still implementation neutral, but it is fully detailed and represented in UML.
+SimDM is "logical" in that it aimed to support an application, namely SimDB, a repository of simulation metadata, but is still implementation neutral and represented in UML.
+As a model for an implementation it is fully detailed.
 It has a human readable HTML representation which contains the detailed description of all elements [5].
 That document should be consulted for the details of the model.

 Here we introduce the main concepts and motivate the main design decisions.
 Where possible we try to add a hyperlink from a concept's name pointing into the HTML document the first time we use the name.
-The link will consist of a root

-URL to the location of the HTML document, followed by a #<UTYPE> that identifies the description of the actual concept in the HTML document.
+The link will consist of a root URL to the location of the HTML document, followed by a #<UTYPE> that identifies the description of the actual concept in the HTML document.
 This we feel is very much in the spirit of the use cases of UTYPEs.
 Later references to the concepts will in general not contain the link.
 Then class names will be capitalised.
 Abstract classes will be in italics.
-Names of packages, attributes, references or collections will be preceded by the class name where necessary, or it will be assumed to be clear from the concept what is intended.
+Names of packages, attributes, references or collections will be preceded by the class name where necessary or it will be assumed to be clear from the concept what is intended.